To provide recommendations, a tracking process needs to collect user behavior on the customer's site. The most popular user events are:

 To buy selected products, user "Js79009234YU7" logs in and obtains an internal identifier (for example, the registration ID) "johndoe" from the site.

-The user buys two products from the shopping basket: product 128 (one piece for the price of EUR 19.99) and product 129 (2 pieces for the price of EUR 4.44 each).
+The user buys two products from the cart: product 128 (one piece for the price of EUR 19.99) and product 129 (2 pieces for the price of EUR 4.44 each).

 User "johndoe" likes the product 133 and wants to rate it with 5 stars.